QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ### Why my cluster fails to startup or gets timeout

-1. Make sure to bind EIP to VPC.
+1. Make sure an EIP is associated with your VPC.
 2. Make sure the API key is correct.

-Please submit ticket if all these are correct.
+Please submit ticket if it still doesn't work.

 ### Why LoadBalancer doesn't work properly

 1. Make sure the Service could be accessed by Cluster IP.
 2. Make sure the Service could be accessed by NodePort.
 3. Do not reuse the vxnets where Pods are using if this loadbalancer is in private network.

-4. Make sure the account get verified(getting ICP license could be better ) if end user uses 80 port.
+4. Make sure the account get verified (getting ICP license could be better) if end user uses 80 port.

 ### How to use log of json format and indexed in Elasticsearch by fields

-fluent-bit service in Kubernetes App On QingCloud already enable the detection of json data, so if the output of log is in json format, it will be added to Elasticsearch index and resolved as json.
+fluent-bit service in Kubernetes On QingCloud already enables the detection of json data, so if the output of log is in json format, it will be added to Elasticsearch index and resolved as json.

 Note: